patroza/JConverter/README.md

 - Replace empty values by -999
 - Replace dot (.) by comma (,)
-- Remove variable headers row
+- Remove variable/column names row

 ### Conversion for the .inp file